Bali Nine: Arrests in Indonesia

 Lawrence and Stephens arrived in Indonesia on 6 April 2005, followed by Rush and Czugaj, old school friends from Brisbane, who arrived two days later.
 The group was introduced at a hotel where Chan and Sukumaran were staying, having arrived in Bali earlier.

 Chan and Sukumaran handed out SIM cards to stay in contact.
-During their stay, police noted the group would spend a large amount of time in their hotel rooms, although Rush and Czugaj did make the most of their time in Bali and went shopping, eating, drinking and playing water sports.
+During their stay, police noted the group would spend a large amount of time in their hotel rooms, although Rush and Czugaj went shopping, eating, drinking and played water sports.
 The group met again on 16 April for what police allege was a final briefing, before meeting for their final time at the airport before their 17 April arrest.
 After receiving information from the AFP about the group, including the names, passport numbers and information relating to their links to possible illegal drug trade, Indonesian police placed the group under constant surveillance for a week before their arrest.

-The group was arrested on 17 April.
+The group was arrested at Ngurah Rai Airport on 17 April.
 Between them, they were in possession of more than 8.3 kg of heroin in plastic bags.
-On the same evening, Chan was removed from an Australian Airlines flight about to depart Ngurah Rai Airport for Australia.
 Chan had several mobile phones in his possession, but was carrying no drugs when arrested.
-He was believed to be the person responsible for collecting the heroin from the couriers upon their arrival in Australia.

 Indonesian police believe a 22-year-old Thai woman, Cherry Likit Bannakorn, supplied Chan with the heroin.
 She was believed to have left Bali on 18 April 2005, a day after the nine Australians were arrested, and was briefly detained at the Thai-Malaysian border, but released as the paperwork needed for her to be extradited to Indonesia was not available.

 Head of the surveillance team I Nyoman Gatra later testified in court during trials for the accused that police were initially unaware Sukumaran was part of the group, because original information obtained from the AFP did not mention him by name.
 Indonesian police assumed Sukumaran was Chan's bodyguard as he was seen to accompany Chan in Bali.